 First, most of the pharmaceutical companies behind these drugs offer patient assistance programs to help significantly lower your out-of-pocket costs.
 These programs are for low income or uninsured and under-insured patients who meet specific guidelines, which vary from program to program.

-These programs are usually temporary, however, meaning you can only participate in them for a certain period of time (usually 2-3 years).
 Here are links to the assistance programs for these blood thinners:

 - Xarelto – Johnson & Johnson Patient Assistance Foundation